 Journaling is a mindfulness practice that helps people remain present and keep their perspective as they write about distressing memories, incidents, or feelings.
 When you are in the present moment, you are less likely to worry about the future or replay the past, which can induce anxiety.

-By providing a safe opportunity for emotional catharsis, journaling also reduces activity in the amygdala, the part of the brain that regulates emotions.
+By providing a safe opportunity for emotional catharsis, emotional journaling also reduces activity in the amygdala, the part of the brain that regulates emotions.
 Writing in a journal, whether you’re using a journaling prompt or just jotting down your thoughts, can help you maintain a balanced mood.

 4. Stress and Anxiety Management